-You have decided that an irrevocable trust is an appropriate choice for you for estate and long term care planning.
-You have an idea of how much of your estate you want to transfer to you trust, but are not sure what assets are the right ones.
+You have decided that an irrevocable trust is an appropriate choice for you for estate and long-term care planning.
+You have an idea of how much of your estate you want to transfer to your trust but are not sure what assets are the right ones.

 Rating: VERY GOOD

 Cash is “safe” to transfer to an irrevocable trust, because there are no negative tax consequences as there are with other assets as discussed below.
 Cash in the trust might also be used to purchase a single premium life insurance policy that could provide a significantly increased amount that will pass to your beneficiaries.

 Savings bonds can be suitable for transfer to an irrevocable trust, but there are frequently good reason not to do so.
 Often the bonds have a significant amount of accumulated income that will be taxed “some day to somebody.”
 Since most people who create and fun an irrevocable trust retain assets in their own names, those assets remain “exposed” to long term care costs.
 If the savings bonds are among the assets retained, they can be used to pay the nursing home.
 Although the income earned on the bonds will have to reported on your tax return, the nursing home bill can be included as an itemized deduction.
 Since nursing home cost typically run between $85,000.00 and $105,000.00 per year, that deduction can be significant and can be substantially reduce or eliminate the tax on bond interest.
 In other words, what would otherwise have to be paid to the government in taxes is paid toward the cost of the nursing home, which means in a sense, the government subsidized the cost.
 For the reason, when considering assets for your trust we will often recommend against including saving bonds.